 Pages: 17

-Firms usually raise capital via equity in order to make an investment in asset that produces cash flow for future on which shareholder have the claim.
-Such flows are being paid in the form of dividend or is being retained for reinvestment is a matter of great importance to both shareholder as well as the firm.
-Dividend is usually payment from earnings that the company pays to the investors (Chowdhury, Khan & Dhar, 2021).
-The amount of payout of dividend depends on the dividend policy that the firm follows and which also have an impact on shareholders wealth as the current payment of dividend also influences the shareholders wealth.
-Some firms are of the believe that the amount of profit earned by the earned by the company should be reinvested for further growth of the company leading to increase in shareholders wealth and dividend should be paid only when there is no viable investment (Gelter & Puaschunder, 2021).
-Lately, world has face remarkable affect by the global COVID-19 Pandemic as a result of which business round the world have endured the hardship of financial losses that have an impact on dividend policy for the companies round the globe.
+Firms usually raise capital via equity to make an asset investment that produces cash flow for the future on which shareholders have the claim.
+Such flows are being paid in the form of dividends or is being retained for reinvestment is a matter of great importance to both shareholder as well as the firm.
+The dividend is usually a payment from earnings that the company pays to the investors (Chowdhury, Khan & Dhar, 2021).
+The amount of payout of dividend depends on the dividend policy that the firm follows which also has an impact on shareholders' wealth as the current payment of dividend also influences the shareholder's wealth.
+Some firms are of believe that the amount of profit earned by the company should be reinvested for further growth of the company leading to an increase in shareholders' wealth and dividends should be paid only when there is no viable investment (Gelter & Puaschunder, 2021).
+Lately, the world has faced remarkable effects from the global COVID-19 Pandemic as a result of which businesses around the world have endured the hardship of financial losses that have an impact on dividend policy for the companies around the globe.

-According to Financial Times due to COVID-19 Pandemic industries were pressurized by both government as well as investors to cut off the dividend.
-Many governments attached strings in form of packages so as to provide relief to the companies.
-Many changes were made so as to reduce the impact of COVID-19 Pandemic.
-Great emphasis was given in order to prioritize maintaining of employment, maintaining supplier/customer relation, health and safety, to give paid leave and exercise financial prudence to pay dividend.
-Financial Times further indicates that new corporate climate and gaining popularity of environmental, social and governance investing model may lead to cut off of dividend so as to provide fair wages to the employees and in order to maintain employment.
-Despite of various efforts of the government there was a great impact in employment and wage payment to the workers.
-One of such instances is that of Britain's largest regional news group Reach which discharge one-fifth of its staff and asked the remaining to accept a pay-cut in order to face COVID-19 Pandemic situation.
-The board and most senior editorial and management team would take 20% pay-cut and the salary of the remaining staff would fall by 10% as long as it does not lead anyone below UK living wage rate (Kilincarslan & Demiralay, 2021).
-Such precautions were taken in order to face the difficult situation as the duration and long-term impact of the crisis is unknown and such proactive measures were taken in order to protect the jobs and the business in long run.
+According to Financial Times due to the COVID-19 Pandemic industries were pressured by both government as well as investors to cut off the dividend.
+Many governments attached strings in the form of packages to provide relief to the companies.
+Many changes were made to reduce the impact of the COVID-19 Pandemic.
+Great emphasis was given to prioritizing maintaining employment, maintaining supplier/customer relations, health and safety, giving paid leave, and exercising financial prudence to pay dividends.
+Financial Times further indicates that the new corporate climate and gaining popularity of environmental, social, and governance investing models may lead to a cut-off of dividends to provide fair wages to the employees and to maintain employment.
+Despite various efforts of the government, there was a great impact on employment and wage payment to the workers.
+One such instance is that of Britain's largest regional news group Reach which discharged one-fifth of its staff and asked the remaining to accept a pay cut to face the COVID-19 Pandemic situation.
+The board and most senior editorial and management team would take a 20% pay cut and the salary of the remaining staff would fall by 10% as long as it does not lead anyone below the UK living wage rate (Kilincarslan & Demiralay, 2021).
+Such precautions were taken to face the difficult situation as the duration and long-term impact of the crisis is unknown and such proactive measures were taken to protect the jobs and the business in the long run.

-However, some US Companies who were laying off their workers due to COVID-19 Pandemic but still buying back their shares and paying dividend were drawing criticism from pension fund advisers, labor union, corporate governance experts and lawmakers.
-Companies like McDonald's Corporation, General Motors Co. all laid off their staffs or slashed their salaries while maintain their payouts or cut off their hours.
-Royal Caribbean which due to COVID-19 Pandemic borrowed to boost its liquidity to more than $3.6billion but it had to lay off its contract workers to face the crisis.
-Carnival Corporation also laid off its contract workers but it also had to suspend its dividend and buyback as it raised more than $6billion in capital market to meet COVID-19 Pandemic (Kilincarslan & Demiralay, 2021).
-While the US companies were criticized for maintaining investor payout some of the companies also received packages from US government to suspend share buyback and efforts were also made to cope with the unemployment rate as it was skyrocketing as the company claims that job cut-off was necessary to offset a plunge in revenue.
-Workers at franchised McDonald's were getting fewer shifts since dining area was closed leaving only carryout and drive through services open.
-Many workers were unable to pay off their rents as their shift hours reduced to a great extent.
+However, some US Companies that were laying off their workers due to the COVID-19 Pandemic but still buying back their shares and paying dividends were drawing criticism from pension fund advisers, labor unions, corporate governance experts, and lawmakers.
+Companies like McDonald's Corporation, and General Motors Co. all laid off their staff or slashed their salaries while maintaining their payouts or cut off their hours.
+Royal Caribbean due to the COVID-19 Pandemic borrowed to boost its liquidity to more than $3.6billion but it had to lay off its contract workers to face the crisis.
+Carnival Corporation also laid off its contract workers but it also had to suspend its dividend and buyback as it raised more than $6billion in the capital market to meet the COVID-19 Pandemic (Kilincarslan & Demiralay, 2021).
+While the US companies were criticized for maintaining investor payout some of the companies also received packages from the US government to suspend share buyback and efforts were also made to cope with the unemployment rate it was skyrocketing as the company claims that job cut-off was necessary to offset a plunge in revenue.
+Workers at franchised McDonald's were getting fewer shifts since the dining area was closed leaving only carryout and drive-through services open.
+Many workers were unable to pay off their rent as their shift hours were reduced to a great extent.
 General Motors halted their production in North America and reduced cash pay to the salaried workers by 20%.
-The company's main focus for near future was to protect the health of their employees and customers and to ensure to have ample liquidity for different probable scenarios in order to keep the company running and stable in long run.
+The company's main focus for the near future was to protect the health of its employees and customers and to ensure ample liquidity for different probable scenarios to keep the company running and stable in the long run.
 (Mason & Hruskova, 2021).

-Some believes in the theory that higher dividend pay-out announcement by the company signals strong indication about the shining prospects of the company.
-The one who believes in such a theory have faith that managers have more information about the firm's cash flow than other stakeholders outside the firm and hence to inform higher value of the firm they have incentive to convey higher dividend payout ratio.
-Many companies have faced various difficulties and were unable to pay dividend or taken various precautions in order to face the difficulties of COVID-19 Pandemic in order to make the companies survive in long run.
-America's biggest banks have so far staunchly defended their plans to continue paying dividends, but in annual letter to shareholder Mr. Dimon said JP Morgan was "not immune" to the coronavirus crisis and is exposed to "billions of dollars of additional credit losses" as it lends to businesses and individuals in need (Kilincarslan & Demiralay, 2021)
+Some believe in the theory that a higher dividend pay-out announcement by the company signals a strong indication of the shining prospects of the company.
+The one who believes in such a theory has faith that managers have more information about the firm's cash flow than other stakeholders outside the firm and hence to inform the higher value of the firm they have an incentive to convey a higher dividend payout ratio.
+Many companies have faced various difficulties and have been unable to pay dividends or taken various precautions to face the difficulties of the COVID-19 Pandemic to make the companies survive in the long run.
+America's biggest banks have so far staunchly defended their plans to continue paying dividends, but in an annual letter to shareholders Mr. Dimon said JP Morgan was "not immune" to the coronavirus crisis and is exposed to "billions of dollars of additional credit losses" as it lends to businesses and individuals in need (Kilincarslan & Demiralay, 2021)

 The amount of dividend to be disbursed by the company depends upon the profitability of the company.
-Internal profitability of a firm gives a platform to compare alternative return that can be earned elsewhere to retained earnings.
-While determining the profitability a company is also required to consider corporate tax polices of their own jurisdiction while preparing their dividend policy.
-Higher the tax less the profit available with the company to be able to disburse to the shareholder in the form of dividend.
+The internal profitability of a firm gives a platform to compare alternative returns that can be earned elsewhere to retained earnings.
+While determining the profitability a company is also required to consider the corporate tax policies of their jurisdiction while preparing their dividend policy.
+The higher the tax less the profit is available with the company to be able to disburse to the shareholder in the form of a dividend.

-Finally, in order to conclude, while determining the amount of dividend which is disbursed by the company's various factors is required to be considered ranging from profitability earned by the company, amount to be retained for shareholders wealth along with considering dividend payout ratio to other stakeholders that are available.
-Different theories are available or are considered that provide various point of view regarding relevance and irrelevance of disbursing dividends towards the creation of wealth of shareholders.
-Many companies round the globe to cope with the crisis of Covis-19 Pandemic have taken various actions such as to forgone payment of dividend, reducing employment or cut off of their salaries, postpone buyback of shares and many such steps in order to provide liquidity to the company and to make it prone to face various difficult situation.
-However, there are various companies who are able to pay dividend in spite of facing such difficult situation depending upon the amount of profit earned by the company, various government packages so provided as well as level of satisfaction to be provided to the shareholder.
-One can say that dividend policy so followed by the company determines to a great extent and have a considerable effect on the creation of shareholders' wealth.
+Finally, to conclude, while determining the amount of dividend which is disbursed by the company various factors is required to be considered ranging from profitability earned by the company, amount to be retained for shareholders wealth along considering dividend payout ratio to other stakeholders that are available.
+Different theories are available or are considered that provide various points of view regarding the relevance and irrelevance of disbursing dividends towards the creation of wealth for shareholders.
+Many companies around the globe to cope with crisis of Covis-19 Pandemic have taken various actions such as forgone payments of dividends, reducing employment or cutting off of salaries, postponing buyback of shares, and many such steps to provide liquidity to the company and to make it prone to face various difficult situation.
+However, various companies can pay dividends despite facing such a difficult situation depending upon the amount of profit earned by the company, various government packages so provided as well as the level of satisfaction to be provided to the shareholder.
+One can say that the dividend policy followed by the company determines to a great extent and has a considerable effect on the creation of shareholders' wealth.

 References